Maestro (2021 film): Plot

 Arun, Murali and his sister pretend Simran committed suicide and call Bobby's wife, Lakshmi, exposing his affair to her and blackmailing them for 1 crore.
 Lakshmi confronts Bobby, who convinces her not to hurt him and agrees to end the issue.
 Murali and his sister betray Arun to keep the money for themselves and tie up him along with Simran.
 However, Bobby shoots Murali and boards the elevator to find his sister.
 Murali calls his sister, who switches the elevator off.
 Bobby tries to shoot open the doors but the bullet ricochets and kills him.
 Murali's sister takes him to the hospital but finds that the money Bobby bought is counterfeit.
 Meanwhile, Simran proposes a truce with Arun to escape but silently frees herself and attacks him.
 Swamy arrives and after a scuffle, renders Simran unconscious using chloroform.
 As they drive to Goa airport, Swamy reveals that Simran has a rare blood type so he plans to sell her organs and also suggests that her cornea can restore Arun's eyesight.

-Two years later, Sophie comes across Arun performing in Europe and he tells her what happened.
+Two years later, Sophie comes across Arun performing in Dubai and he tells her what happened.
 Swamy stopped the car to check on Simran but she stabbed him to death and took over the vehicle.
 Arun asked "Swamy" to hand over Simran to the police instead, before Simran revealed herself.
 Arun then got a phone call from Pavitra, who found Mohan's missing money in Simran's possessions, proof that her stepmother murdered her father, and is bringing it to the police.
 He tried to reason with Simran to turn herself in, but she dropped Arun off and tried to run him over.
 Simran then lost control of the car when a hare shot by a farmer nearby hit the windshield, killing her.
 In the present, Sophie reconciles with Arun and believes that he should have taken Simran's cornea.
 As Arun leaves, he uses his walking stick to knock a can in his path into a trash bin, hinting that he did take Simran's cornea.
 At a charity gala with Mohan in the past, Simran had pledged her organs to be donated after her death.